-&lt;sup>2David (1978) analysed American growth with a model like this and called it a "Cantabridgian Synthesis" since it incorporated elements of both the Cambridge, Massachusetts, and Cambridge, England, styles of growth models.
+2 David (1978) analysed American growth with a model like this and called it a "Cantabridgian Synthesis" since it incorporated elements of both the Cambridge, Massachusetts, and Cambridge, England, styles of growth models.
+See also Abramovitz and David (2001).
 Samuelson and Modigliani (1966) analysed the model theoretically and called it "a Neoclassical Kaldorian Case" (p.
 295).
 They anticipated the Cantabrigian terminology with their quip that their analysis "can encompass valid theories in Cambridge, Massachusetts, Cambridge, Wisconsin, or any other Cambridge."
 (P. 297).

-picture of an early industrializer where the demand for physical capital was increasing more vigorously than the demand for human capital.
+One input that Eq.
+(1) does not include is human capital.
+It is not explicitly represented because human capital accumulation was not an important feature of the industrial revolution.
+There was little increase in literacy or schooling rates.
+In this context, the constancy of relative earnings across occupations indicates a lack of rising demand for human capital.
+Britain before 1860 looks like a good example of Galor and Moav's (2006) picture of an early industrializer where the demand for physical capital was increasing more vigorously than the demand for human capital.
 Expenditures on education were also much less than those on physical capital.
-For these reasons, the accumulation of human capital is not explicitly modelled and labour is treated as having an unchanging amount of human capital (Mitch 2004).
+For these reasons, the accumulation of human capital is not explicitly modelled and labour is treated as having an unchanging amount of human capital (Mitch, 2004).3

 Physical capital accumulation, however, is modelled, and the second equation defines the evolution of the stock.
-The stock in one year equals the stock in the previous year plus gross investment (I) and minus depreciation (at the rate $\delta$ ) of the previous year's capital stock.
+The stock in one year equals the stock in the previous year plus gross investment (I) and minus depreciation (at the rate δ) of the previous year's capital stock.

 The third equation is the savings or investment function according to which investment is a constant fraction (s) of national income.
-Equation (3) is the very simple Keynesian specification that Solow used.
+Eq.
+(3) is the very simple Keynesian specification that Solow used.
 In some simulations, I will use it to set the economy-wide savings rate.
-However, equation (3) is not descriptive of industrializing Britain where all saving was done by landlords and capitalists.
+However, Eq.
+(3) is not descriptive of industrializing Britain where all saving was done by land-lords and capitalists.
 This idea is incorporated into the model with a savings function along the lines of Kalecki (1942) and Kaldor (1956):

-$$I = (s{\kappa} \phi{\kappa} + s{\tau} \phi{\tau}) Y \tag{4}$$
+$$I = (\mathbf{s}{\mathrm{K}}\phi{\mathrm{K}} + \mathbf{s}{\mathrm{T}}\phi{\mathrm{T}})\mathbf{Y} \tag{4}$$

-In this specification, capitalists and landowners do all the savings since $s_K$ is the propensity to saving out of profits and $\varphi_K$ is the share of profits in national income.
-Likewise, $s_T$ is the propensity to saving out of rents and $\varphi_T$ is the share of rents.
-The economy-wide savings rate $s = (s_K \varphi_K + s_T \varphi_T)$ depends on the distribution of income.
-With equation 4, accumulation and income distribution are interdependent and cannot be analysed separately.
+In this specification, capitalists and landowners do all the savings since s_K is the propensity to saving out of profits and φ_K is the share of profits in national income.
+Likewise, s_T is the propensity to saving out of rents and φ_T is the share of rents.
+The economy-wide savings rate $s = (s_K \phi_K + s_T \phi_T)$ depends on the distribution of income.
+With Eq.
+(4), accumulation and income distribution are interdependent and cannot be analysed separately.
 In other words, one cannot first ask why income grew and then ask how the benefits of growth were distributed.
 Each process influenced the other.